 - Lead counsel in numerous other offensive and defensive patent infringement matters that have been successfully resolved, including matters involving chief competitors, market leaders pursuing claims against their smaller rivals, and non-practicing entities.

 Irwin IP takes pride in its ability to master virtually any technology area.
-Our lawyers have handled patent matters involving authentication systems; automatic vehicle identification systems; automatic card shufflers; biopharmaceuticals; cable television systems; cellular telephones; cellular switching systems; chemical and petrochemical manufacturing processes, clothes washers; cold-rolled motor laminate steel; computer processing and memory devices; consumer products; dental technologies (both chemical and mechanical); digital multimedia (video and audio) data streaming; digital signal processing; digital signage; encryption systems; enhanced facsimile services; gaming systems; HVAC systems; internet display and content delivery systems; internet transmission protocols; kitchen applications; medical devices; ophthalmic surgical equipment; pharmaceuticals; protective encasements for electronic devices; radio frequency identification (RFID) systems; silicon ingot manufacturing; slot machines; speech coding systems; surgical equipment; telephone call back systems; trocars, and ultrasonic scalpels.
+Our lawyers have handled patent matters involving authentication systems; automatic vehicle identification systems; automatic card shufflers; batteries; biopharmaceuticals; cable television systems; cellular telephones; cellular switching systems; chemical and petrochemical manufacturing processes, clothes washers; cold-rolled motor laminate steel; computer processing and memory devices; consumer products; dental technologies (both chemical and mechanical); digital multimedia (video and audio) data streaming; digital signal processing; e-learning; digital signage; encryption systems; enhanced facsimile services; factory automation; gaming systems; HVAC systems; internet display and content delivery systems; internet transmission protocols; kitchen appliances; lasers; LCD’s/LEDs; machine tooling; medical devices; ophthalmic surgical equipment; pharmaceuticals; printers; protective encasements for electronic devices; power converters; radio frequency identification (RFID) systems; security systems; silicon ingot manufacturing; slot machines; speech coding systems; surgical equipment; telephone call back systems; trocars; ultrasonic scalpels; virtual reality; web advertising; and wireless networks.

 Representative matters for Irwin IP, or its lawyers, include: